 Barbados grows vegetables, molasses, sugarcane and cotton and produces rum.

 Its industry consists of tourism, sugar, light manufacturing and component assembly.

 Barbados exports rum, sugar, molasses, other foods and beverages and chemicals.

-Do you know any interesting or fun facts about Barbados that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Barbados?
+Share them in the comments below!